How do I use the mortgage calculator?

 How do I get the best mortgage rates?

-The interest rate you receive on your mortgage depends on a number of different factors.
-These factors largely depend on your financial strength and creditworthiness.
+The interest rate you receive on your mortgage depends on several different factors that largely depend on your financial strength and creditworthiness.

 Mortgage lenders want to see that you have the ability to make your mortgage payments.
 They want to make sure that their lending to individuals who won't default on their mortgage, even if interest rates were to rise.

-Aside from improving your own financial situation, you can find better mortgage rates just by comparison shopping and negotiating with lenders.
+Aside from improving your financial situation, you can find better mortgage rates just by comparison shopping and negotiating with lenders.
 Don't just settle for the first mortgage rate you're offered.
-You'll find that different lenders offer varying interest rates for the exact same mortgage.
+You will find that different lenders offer varying interest rates for the same mortgage.